Prince William Sound Area

 Golden king crab and Tanner crab may be harvested in Prince William Sound outside the Valdez nonsubsistence use area by obtaining a subsistence crab permit from the ADF&G Online Store.
 Golden king crab and Tanner crab may be harvested between October 1 and March 31.
 Shrimp may be harvested between April 15 and September 15.
 See subsistence regulations for gear type specifications and harvest limits.

-The Dungeness and king crab subsistence fisheries in the Prince William Sound area are closed until stocks of these crabs recover enough to provide a harvestable surplus.
+The Dungeness and red and blue king crab subsistence fisheries in the Prince William Sound area are closed until stocks of these crabs recover enough to provide a harvestable surplus.